ThunderDoesDev/Enable-Root-SSH-Access/README.md

     - You will be prompted to set a new root password.
     - The script will automatically detect and restart the appropriate SSH service (`sshd` or `ssh`).
     - After successful execution, the script will delete itself.
+    - **Error Handling**: The Node.js script handles errors by logging any issues encountered during execution and exiting with a message.
+    - **Logging**: All actions and errors are logged to `/var/log/ssh_config_update.log`.

 ## Security Considerations